-- August 18 Trustwave posts a lengthy summary of the use of cyber weapons in the Ukraine war.
+- August 18, 2022 Finnish firm ICEYE, which describes itself as "the global leader in persistent monitoring with radar satellite imaging," announces it has signed a contract with the Serhiy Prytula Charity Foundation to provide Ukraine with the company's Synthetic Aperture Radar (SAR) satellite imaging capabilities.
+"As part of the agreement, ICEYE will transfer full capabilities of one of its SAR satellites already in orbit for the Government of Ukraine's use over the region.
+The SAR satellite will be operated by ICEYE.
+In addition, ICEYE will provide access to its constellation of SAR satellites, allowing the Ukrainian Armed Forces to receive radar satellite imagery on critical locations with a high revisit frequency."
+(ICEYE Signs Contract to Provide Government of Ukraine with Access to Its SAR Satellite Constellation) - August 18, 2022 Trustwave posts a lengthy summary of the use of cyber weapons in the Ukraine war.
 The article begins: "Observing the ongoing conflict between Russia and Ukraine, we can clearly see that cyberattacks leveraging malware are an important part of modern hybrid war strategy."
 The report says there is "no doubt of Russia's involvement in the current attacks."
 It lists several threat groups such as APT 29 (Cozy Bear) and Sandworm along with the security agencies they are believed to be affiliated with.
-(Overview of the Cyber Weapons Used in the Ukraine Russia War | Trustwave) - August 18 Trustwave further reports its finding that Russian cyberattacks against Ukraine are the work of Russian intelligence agencies not private hackers.
-(Russian cyber attacks on Ukraine driven by government groups (techtarget.com)) - August 19 GCHQ head Jeremy Fleming writes an op-ed in The Economist, which opens with the statement: "It is a fallacy to say that cyber has not been a factor in the war in Ukraine.
+(Overview of the Cyber Weapons Used in the Ukraine Russia War | Trustwave) - August 18, 2022 Trustwave further reports its finding that Russian cyberattacks against Ukraine are the work of Russian intelligence agencies not private hackers.
+(Russian cyber attacks on Ukraine driven by government groups (techtarget.com)) - August 19, 2022 GCHQ head Jeremy Fleming writes an op-ed in The Economist, which opens with the statement: "It is a fallacy to say that cyber has not been a factor in the war in Ukraine.
 Both sides are using cyber capabilities to pursue their aims.
 Both sides understand the potential of integrating cyber and information confrontation with their military effort.
 And both sides know that they are engaged in a struggle for influence and opinion far beyond the immediate battlefield.
 It is a very modern digital and cyber war, as much as it is a brutal and destructive physical one."